Wiskott-Aldrich Syndrome

 Newcastle Upon Tyne, ENG, GB

-Andrew Gennery practices in Newcastle Upon Tyne, United Kingdom.
+Andrew Gennery practices practicing medicine in Newcastle Upon Tyne, United Kingdom.
 Mr. Gennery is rated as an Elite expert by MediFind in the treatment of Wiskott-Aldrich Syndrome.
-His top areas of expertise are Primary Immunodeficiency (PID), Severe Combined Immunodeficiency (SCID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Primary Immunodeficiency (PID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.

 Elite in Wiskott-Aldrich Syndrome